-MoFe customers may choose to add Sightpath’s traditional cataract service, which includes advanced equipment.
-We offer next-generation phacoemulsification systems including the Alcon Centurion, Johnson & Johnson Vision Signature and Bausch&Lomb Stellaris.
-Also, YAG lasers from Ellex and Nidek are available to help you provide superior patient outcomes.
-With our traditional cataract service, Sightpath offers access to a Phaco device, board-certified CST, and all of the instruments, IOLs and supplies needed, including a backup Phaco system, to ensure a successful, productive surgery day.
+MoFe customers may choose to add Sightpath’s traditional cataract service, which includes next-generation phacoemulsification systems including the Alcon Centurion, Johnson & Johnson Vision Signature and Bausch & Lomb Stellaris.
+We also offer YAG lasers from Ellex to help you provide superior patient outcomes.
+With our traditional cataract service, Sightpath offers access to a phaco machine, a board-certified CST, and all the ophthalmic instruments, IOLs, and surgical supplies necessary to ensure a successful, productive surgery day.

 The MoFe Stabilizer is Sightpath’s unique device designed for optimal patient head positioning.
-Not only can it help reduce movement, thus increasing the likelihood of a free-floating capsulotomy, the MoFe Stabilizer also elevates the neck to create an even plane for effective laser docking.
+Not only can it help reduce movement, thus increasing the likelihood of a free-floating capsulotomy, but it also elevates the neck to create an even plane for effective laser docking.
 Once you use this stabilizer, it’s hard to go back to anything else.